-Ecological Receptor Further Survey / Assessment Mitigation Required Opportunity for Enhancement The site was assessed as offering some foraging suitability over the grasslands, lines of trees, and hedges.
-The works must take place during daylight hours.
+Ecological Receptor Further Survey / Assessment Mitigation Required Opportunity for Enhancement to inform the proposals and any licensing requirements.
+Foraging And Commuting The site was assessed as offering some foraging suitability over the grasslands, lines of trees, and hedges.
+It is recommended that all trees with the potential to support roosting bats are retained and protected on site.
+Foraging and Commuting The works must take place during daylight hours.
 If night work is unavoidable then any construction lighting will need to be agreed with an ecologist and will need to be directional, avoiding lighting important foraging/commuting habitats such as hedges and the access road, which bats might use as commuting corridor.
 A sensitive lighting scheme has been devised for the development, that avoids lighting sensitive receptors (mature trees and vegetated corridors).
 Technology such as cowls and hoods that limit light spill, timers and sensors must be used to minimise disturbance where lighting cannot be avoided, this must be designed in conjunction with (ILP, 2023).
 Birds No further surveys required.
 Hedgerows, scrub, and trees to be retained within the development, wherever possible.
 To avoid committing an offence by damaging or destroying an active nest or destroying eggs or killing / injuring the young whilst in their nest, suitable for bird habitat clearance works must be undertaken outside of the nesting bird season, i.e. clearance must take place between October to February inclusive.
-If clearance during this time is not possible, a check for nesting birds will need to be undertaken within 48 hours prior to clearance of vegetation / buildings by an ecologist.
-If an active bird nest is found, a buffer (typically around 5 m, but more for some species) will Enhancements can be implemented on site by erecting four bird boxes, such as the Vivara Pro Seville 32mm WoodStone Nest Box (or similar), on existing mature trees.
+If clearance during this time is not possible, a Enhancements can be implemented on site by erecting four bird boxes, such as the Vivara Pro Seville 32mm WoodStone Nest Box (or similar), on existing mature trees.